 Altra produces innovative running shoes that encourage natural foot movement and body positioning.
-Altra's product description page (PDP) did little to explain the unique advantages of their shoes and users wondered why they would choose Altra over another brand.
-I redesigned the PDP to highlight Altra's benefits and incorporate their brand voice more effectively.
+Altra's product description page (PDP) did little to explain the unique advantage of their shoes and users were left wondering why they would choose Altra over another brand.
+As the lead UX designer, I redesigned the PDP to highlight Altra's benefits and incorporate their brand voice more effectively.

 User testing allowed me to hear directly from runners and understand what was and wasn't working with the original PDP.
 I identified the following key issues: